etang0/cse15l-lab-reports/lab1.md

   * `mv`: Moves files.
 [Read the documentation.](https://www.geeksforgeeks.org/mv-command-linux-examples/)
   * `cp`: Copies files.
 [Read the documentation.](https://www.geeksforgeeks.org/cp-command-linux-examples/)

-  Here are some examples of running commands.
+  Here are some examples of running commands:

   ![Image](Images/example1.png)
   1. `pwd` tells us that the filepath of the current folder is "/home/linux/ieng6/cs15lsp23/cs15lsp23iy".
   2. `ls` shows us that the current folder contains "perl5" and "wavelet".